Help Your Residents and Clients Find Joy Again

 - What researchers have discovered about personalized music as a therapeutic tool

-- How to measure program success
+- How to set goals and measure success for your personalized music program

-Webinar II: Setting Up Your iTunes Library and Personalized Playlists
+Webinar II: Creating Personalized Playlists

 - How to create a totally customized playlist for each individual, even if she has no voice

 - How interns and volunteers can add value to your program